 Anytime I pack the kids up for an outing, I bring plenty of snacks.
-Trips to the park, the beach or the library can run in to lunch time so I pack snacks that can be lunch if necessary.
+Trips to the park, the beach or the library can run into lunchtime so I pack snacks that can be lunch if necessary.
 We call them snack packs, and in general they are just a mix of what’s in the fridge, but hearty enough to pass as a meal.
-If we are going to be gone awhile on a hot day, I put it all in a little cooler, if not I just throw them in my bag, along with a few emergency granola bars and always water for everyone, including me (coffee too!).
+Don’t forget to pack enough for yourself!
+I often do a banana or a couple little cutie oranges with a granola bar or a few healthy freezer cookies for a quick snack.
+If we are going to be gone awhile on a hot day, I put it all in a little cooler, if not I just throw them in my bag, along with a few emergency granola bars and always a water bottle for everyone, including me (coffee too!).

 - Fruits and Veggies!!